What Is Inflation Explained Simply — A Beginner's Guide

 Investopedia's explainer on inflation covers the same material in more depth, including historical examples and the mechanics of different price indices.

 For broader context, the way inflation is treated in everyday financial decisions is part of what financial educators mean by financial literacy — knowing what inflation is and how it affects your money is one of the foundational topics in that skill.
+To see how inflation reshapes a specific dollar amount over a chosen time horizon, our inflation calculator runs the math both ways — projecting today's amount forward, or deflating a future amount back to present-day purchasing power.

 Frequently asked questions